 2 cups vegetable broth

-Add the tomatoes, the tomato paste, the oregano, the bay leaf, the black pepper, the vegetable broth, and mix well.
+- Add the tomatoes, the tomato paste, the parsley, the oregano, the bay leaf, the black pepper, and the vegetable broth.
+Mix well.

-Add enough water so that liquid covers the beans and comes about 1/2 inch over them.
+- Add enough water so that the beans are covered by liquid.
+The amount of liquid should reach about 1/2 inch over the beans.
 How's that for scientific measurement?

-By the end of one hour, the beans should be soft and most of the liquid should have cooked off.
-The beans should not be soupy.
-They should be mixed into a nice, slightly thickened sauce.
+- When ready, the beans should be soft and most of the liquid should have cooked off.
+The stew is a stew and should not be soupy.
+You should have a nice, slightly thickened sauce.

-Remove the bay leaf, place them into a serving bowl, and bring them to the table.
+- Remove the bay leaf, place the borlotti beans into a serving bowl, and bring them to the table.
 They are ready to eat.
 I hope you enjoy them!